NekoApocalypse/react-leaflet-prototyping/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Custom Features

 This project has these additional features:

 * Eslint with Airbnb style guide.

-* Mobx with Decorator babel options.
+* Mobx with Decorator support for babel and Eslint.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts